OpenNews/srccon/lottery.md

 byline: Alyson Hurt
 permalink: /tickets/lottery/index.html
 ---
-Register now for our ticket lottery.
-Please note that, if selected, you may purchase one ticket and that ticket is non-transferrable.
-May the odds be ever in your favor.
+Register now for our SRCCON ticket lottery.
+Note that all fields marked with an asterisk (*) are required&mdash;everything else is just useful information to us and doesn't factor into the lottery at all.
+If we draw your name in the lottery, you'll be able to purchase a single, non-transferrable ticket.

 <!--
   If possible, insert the following lines into your <head>.